OlivierMounicq/Book-Notes/Concurrency-dotnet/chapter1.md

 * abstraction + computation
 * avoiding the mutation of the data
 * _stateless_ : the output only depends upon input and not the state of the program at execution time
+* _expression_ : the functional programming treats computation as the evaluation of expressions.